 It’s critical, now more than ever before, for hospital leaders to truly understand the concerns of their staff members and colleagues – not only to provide support and connect them with resources and help, but also to improve staff satisfaction, build a culture of trust, reduce turnover, and develop a team of caregivers best-suited to delivering engaging patient experiences and improving patient outcomes.

-That can be achieved through staff rounding, using the same basic technology and processes that caregivers leverage to round on patients.
+That can be achieved through hospital rounding as well as staff rounding, using the same basic technology and processes that caregivers leverage to round on patients.
 But to truly be effective, staff rounding must be purposeful, dynamic, and compassionate.
 Truly purposeful staff rounding can engender considerable benefits:

 - A culture of transparency and the ability for staff members to be heard without fear of retribution